 Climate Mitigation and Resiliency - Over the next several years, OEM will also be focused on working toward achieving the Board of County Supervisors (BOCS) Climate Mitigation and Resiliency Goals, which were adopted in November 2020.
-The Office of Sustainability led the development of the County's Community Energy and Sustainability Master Plan in 2023, which serves as a roadmap for the County to reach the Board's Climate Mitigation and Resiliency goals.
+The County's Community Energy and Sustainability Master Plan serves as a roadmap for the County to reach the Board's Climate Mitigation and Resiliency goals.
 Achieving these goals will require unprecedented, aggressive action.
 In many cases, the actions will be initially driven by the County government, but will also require strong participation by residents and businesses.
 Partnerships and advocacy at the regional, state, and federal levels will be crucial.
 By 2030, it is expected that this office will experience double digit staffing growth to support the achievement of the Climate Mitigation and Resiliency goals.